 HubSpot's blog draft mode provides a focused, collaborative setting for you and your team when writing new blog posts.
 Draft mode offers a minimal platform that helps you to focus on the content of your blog post before optimizing and publishing.
+You can also import an existing Google Doc when in draft mode.

 Take a look at the sets of instructions below to learn how to create a new draft, add your content, and collaborate with your team.